Click herehere to view a PDF version of Practice Direction 8

 8.1.
 A witness statement must be in accordance with Form CFI 15.

 8.2.
-A witness statement is the evidence in chief of a witness.
+A witness statement stands as the evidence in chief of a witness.

 (a) it must be in the witness’s own words;